-Blank comics are an engaging activity that are great for younger and older students alike and allow for a wide range of language skills to be targeted!
+Blank comics are an engaging activity that are great for younger and older students alike and allows for a wide range of language skills to be targeted!

 INFERENCES